Justice League: Injustice for All: Reception

-While Weiss, Code Cowboy, and the Nintendo Power reviewers were satisfied by the character models and animation, Gibson and Harris commented that the game's use of 3D models instead of hand-drawn sprites resulted in a loss of resemblance to the characters' animated series counterparts.
+While some were satisfied by the character models and animation, Gibson and Harris commented that the game's use of 3D models instead of hand-drawn sprites resulted in a loss of resemblance to the characters' animated series counterparts.
 Their sentiment extended to the animations, which they described as rigid and clunky, and Gibson deemed the characters' lack of visual personality "catastrophic".
 Provo remarked that the art style's faithfulness to the cartoon series translated into more simplistic assets than those of other Game Boy Advance titles, and added that the lack of interesting or identifiable enemy designs exemplified the game's "cookie-cutter" feeling.
 Code Cowboy was impressed by the level of detail for the Game Boy Advance, though he noted some issues with perspective and dimension; namely, he experienced difficulty determining which buildings could be entered, and saw no clear distinction between background and foreground elements.
 Weiss and Harris said the background art was uneven, with Weiss describing some as nicely detailed and others as repetitive and uninspired.
 Harris also spotted seams in the backgrounds, which he said resembled an "amateur wallpapering job".
 Gibson criticized the environments as sloppy, and cited the tiled backgrounds as evidence of a tight production deadline and a cause of navigational confusion by making several rooms look identical.
 The lack of animation in the cutscenes was a source of disappointment from Weiss and Gibson, though Code Cowboy was pleased that the characters' television likenesses were captured.
 Gibson criticized their execution as "truly lame"; although he considered the TV series' tone and character personalities to be properly represented, he dismissed the lines of dialogue as "graphically inept and emotionally defunct", and suggested that full-screen images by Warner Bros.
 Animation's artists with limited pan and scan motions would have sufficed.

 Weiss and Code Cowboy complimented the audio, though Weiss felt the Game Boy Advance's small speaker size resulted in a slightly rough and scratchy quality.
 The two noted a lack of variety in the sound effects, observing that the characters' weapons and powers sounded identical.
 Provo regarded the audio as indistinct and uninteresting, elaborating that while the music fit the game's superhero theme with some inspiring tracks, he identified no tracks unique to the Justice League franchise.
+Peluso also remarked that the music bore no resemblance to the TV series' orchestrated score.
 Harris described the music composition as "extremely random", likening the effect to "someone just jamming on a Casio keyboard".